shemtsai/semi-automated-report-cards/README.md

    Use the provided "Data Structure Example.xlsx" as a guide for formatting your input Excel file with antibiotic administration data.

 2. **Modify the Script**
     Adjust the script as needed for the OrderingPhysicianNames and Routes to match your institution-specific data.
+If you do not have Case Mix Index (CMI), please change all the values to 0 - note that this will output a grayscale graph.
 Further sections that may be beneficial to modify are listed with a #NOTE in the code but any part of the code can be customized including metrics of interest.

 3. **Run the Script**
    Open the script file in R and execute it.
 The script will prompt you to: